jonathaneunice/textdata/README.rst

     """)

 Does the same stripping of pointless whitespace at the beginning and end, returning the data as a clean, convenient string.
+Or if you don't want most of the line endings, try ``textline`` on the same input to get a single no-breaks line.

 Other times, the data you need is almost, but not quite, a series of words.
 A list of names, a list of color names--values that are mostly